intermine/training-portal/content/python-tutorial/_index.md

-You can download all tutorials
+You can download all text tutorials
 <a href="https://github.com/Persdre/intermine-ws-python-docs">here</a>

+You can download the Python
+tech documentation <a href="http://intermine.org/intermine-ws-python">here</a>

 {{< /lead >}}